jamtat/itsucal/README.md

-# Mangacal
+# Itsucal

-A calendar for manga release dates across vendors and publishers.
+A calendar for product release dates across vendors and publishers.

 What could possibly go wrong?